yoggiakjy/hackiethon25-stacktrack/README.md

    - Widgets should be adaptable to work with **our sample website** or any existing site.
    - You are allowed to use external libraries
-   - A library or detailed instructions should be provided on **how to inject widgets into websites** and enable **drag-and-drop interactions** (e.g., see Adam’s notepad widget).

 3. **Evaluation Criteria** ((Assumption))
    - **Functionality**: Does the widget work as expected?